JacobK233811/MQuicker/README.md

   <a href="setup2.sh"><li>Install required packages and run the file</li></a>
   Note: During the second step, several Python windows will open and then close one-by-one.
 Please do not be alarmed by this as it is a normal part of set up.
 </ol>
-<a href="launch.sh">After setting up in this way, you can click here whenever you'd like to look for new chapters, or just find the launch.ps1 file on your computer :)</a> <p>Also, a shortcut to this program called "MQuicker - For Mac Desktop" is included within C:\Extracts\MQuicker.
+<a href="launch.sh">After setting up in this way, you can click here whenever you'd like to look for new chapters, or just find the launch.sh file on your computer :)</a> <p>Also, a shortcut to this program called "MQuicker - For Mac Desktop" is included within C:\Extracts\MQuicker.
 I recommend moving it to your Desktop, and setting Terminal as the default program to open .sh by right clicking the icon, selecting Open With -> Choose Another App -> Always Use this App to Open .sh Files -> More Apps -> Look for an App on Your PC and then find and choose Terminal to easily access MQuicker from the Desktop.</p>

 # Codes